How To Build a Workbench for Small Spaces

 This compact, foldable workbench makes the most of a small space—in this case, we worked with just a few feet between the garage wall and the space normally occupied by parked cars.
 When folded, the top works fine for smaller jobs, while unfolding it allows space to work on larger projects.

-A DIYer in possession of beginner to intermediate skills, as well as a circular saw, drill and jigsaw, should be able to knock this out in a day, not including time for painting and varnishing.
+For this one, you’ll need a circular saw, drill and jigsaw, and you should be able to knock this out in a day, not including time for painting and varnishing.

 Project step-by-step (12)